christinew7/61040_concept_backend/design/concepts/FileTracker/api-extraction.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/FileTracker/setVisibility

-**Description:** Sets the visibility status of a tracked file for a user.
+**Description:** Sets the visibility of the progress tracker for a specific file.

 **Requirements:**
 - this owner and this file exists in the TrackedFiles